guinetik/sandboxjs/README.md

 - Event-driven architecture
 - Extensible design patterns

-Built by Claude (Anthropic) in collaboration with Joao Guilherme (Guinetik).
+Built by Guinetik in collaboration with Claude (Anthropic).